- Hakone’s Venetian Glass Museum – The Biggest Surprise in Town - 19 March 2026

 How to Use the Enjoy Eco Pass

-Most of the sights you’re going to want to visit in central Osaka are within the range of the pass, but if you’re going a bit further out, to see the Expo park for example, the pass doesn’t quite cover the whole journey.
+Most of the sights you’re going to want to visit in central Osaka are within the range of the pass, but if you’re going a bit further out, to see the old Expo Park for example, the pass doesn’t quite cover the whole journey.

 In this case, you’ll get on okay and then when you try and get out it won’t let you out.